har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 I normally re-cycle my prototype modules for new projects, but I am now using this setup as a permanent headphone driver, and my Grado phones are back in service.

 When the USB Audio DAC device is enumerated on plug-in, it reports its capabilities (audio class, sampling frequency options, bit depth).
 If you configure the audio device driver optimally, a native 96kHZ 24bit audio file will play unmodified, while a 44.1kHz or 48kHz 16bit stream will be resized to 24bits and resampled to 96kHz.
-And yes, even 44.1kHz/16bit MP3 files resized and resampled to 96kHz/24bits sound much better when played back via the USB DAC.
+And yes, even 44.1kHz/16bit MP3 files sound much better when played back via the USB DAC.
 I'm not sure why - the PCM5102A isn't marketed as an "audiophile" component, but it obviously can drive high-quality headphones much better than standard laptop/smartphone DAC components.

 ## Credits
 * [Dragonman USB Audio project](https://github.com/dragonman225/stm32f469-usbaudio)